LESSER TOES DEFORMITIES

 In everyday clinical medical practice meet people with deformities of the toes which except of the aesthetic disadvantage most often generate functional problems of the lower limb afflecting negatively the patients sentiment.

 The deformities of the fingers may relate to one or all joints of the toes of the foot.

 A variety of the lesser toe (toes with two to five) deformities such as the hammer toe, claw toe, crossover toe and mallet toe may be associated with pain and footwear restriction.

 Deformities of the lesser toes may involve the metatarsophalangeal (MTP) or interphalangeal (IP) joint or both and may involve single or multiple digits.

-The term claw toe refers to the deformation of all the joints of the finger.
+The term CLAW TOES refers to the deformation of all the joints of the finger.
 The finger takes 'hook' shape and makes difficult for the patient to wear shoes of his choice.

 Claw toe deformity.
 The metatarsophalangeal joint in extension and proximal and distal interphalangeal joint are in flexion

 HAMMER TOE deformity characterized by flexion of the proximal interphalangeal joint.
 With weight bearing the metatarsophalangeal joint appera dorsiflexed however, this should correct with elevation of the foot off the ground.

 A MALLET TOE consist of an isolated flexion deformity at the distal interphalangeal joint.

 - They occur throughout life, although are most often seen in the seventh and eighth decades.